 How long does it take for location sharing invitations to expire?
 Location sharing invites expire after 7 days.

-Does Meridian support Xamarin, Cordova, Titanium, React Native, and other cross-platform app development tools?
+Does Meridian support Cordova, Flutter, React Native, Titanium, Xamarin or other cross-platform app development tools?

-No, Meridian doesn’t officially support Xamarin and other cross-platform app development tools.
+No, Meridian doesn’t officially support cross-platform app development tools.